Skip to main content

 6. In step 4, specify the Error Budget Calculation Method and your Objective(s).

 7. In step 5, add a Name, Description, and other details about your SLO.
-You can also select Alert Policies and Labels on this screen.
+You can also select Alert policies and Labels on this screen.

 8. When you’re done, click Create SLO.